TheClams/SystemVerilog/readme.md

 In case of multiple match, if one prefix/suffix is contained in the instance name it will be selected, otherwise the first one will be used.

+If you use some prefix/suffix in your ports name, they can be ignored when searching for a matching signal: this is defined by a list of prefix and suffix (see below).

 ####Configuration
 "sv.fillparam": On module instantiation with parameter user is asked a value for each parameter.
 Default to true.